 To achieve a cohesive program and high-quality talks, the program committee will work with all speakers ahead of the conference via a series of practice sessions to help them craft and best tell their story within the larger context of the conference.
 In particular, by submitting an Enigma talk, speakers agree that—if selected—they will participate in three mandatory practice sessions with assigned Enigma PC members scheduled for the weeks of November 9, December 7, and January 11.

 - Speaker Title and Company/Affiliation (if applicable)

 - Speaker Bio

 - Link to a video of a previous talk (must not be on same topic; links to private/unlisted videos okay; if you don’t have one, you can record yourself)

 - [OPTIONAL] Social networking handle(s)

 - [OPTIONAL] Homepage

 In our experience, single-speaker talks tend to be higher quality.
-Because our focus is on talk quality, we are only accepting single-speaker submissions.
+Because we focus on talk quality, we only accept single-speaker submissions.

 - Talk Title

 - Presentation Summary.
 Please include (1) the core idea, (2) why it matters, and (3) a brief summary of prior work either by yourself or in the field.
 We encourage participants to use the following format: